 After a year at Staff College in 1978, he served as brigade major with the Berlin Infantry Brigade before returning to British shores to command A Coy 2 PARA.
 Training in UK, Denmark and latterly Kenya prepared the battalion for Operation CORPORATE in 1982.
 Here A Coy played its part in the successful operation to capture Darwin and Goose Green, the coup de main operation to secure Bluff Cove and the battle for Wireless Ridge, before leading the way into Port Stanley.

-In 1986, he again went to SHAPE: to be SACEUR’s briefer.
+In the autumn of 1987, he again went to SHAPE to be SACEUR’s briefer.
 He then spent eight months as a Service Fellow at King’s College, London, writing a thesis on ‘Future Instability in the Mediterranean Basin’ which highlighted the likely migratory pressures upon western Europe in the future.
 He then took command of 19th Infantry Brigade in Colchester.

 Following a year at RCDS, he was posted to Warminster as Commander Infantry Training in order to restructure the training base.
 In 1995 he was sent, in a newly created post, to work for the Czech Chief of Defence to assist in the development of a new security strategy and the subsequent reorganisation of their armed forces in preparation for entry into NATO.